 Community Emergency Response Teams (CERT) comprise volunteers who have participated in a disaster preparedness program that is officially recognized by FEMA.
 CERT volunteers are registered as disaster service workers and can carry out tasks such as light search and rescue, basic medical operations, safety reviews, and staffing organization.
 During emergency situations CERT volunteers will often assemble spontaneously to help response activities in their neighborhood.
 The City may also mobilize CERT personnel to assist the local ERO with official emergency response operations.
-Although mobilized CERT participants are managed by the Human Resources Unit like all other volunteers, CERT volunteers will sometimes establish their own field command post, called the CERT program is West County CERT, which covers the Orange County communities of Buena Park, Cypress, La Palma, Los Alamitos, and Westminster, in addition to Seal Beach.
+Although mobilized CERT participants are managed by the Human Resources Unit like all other volunteers, CERT volunteers will sometimes establish their own field command post, called the CERT Command Post, to provide field-level coordination and communication with the EOC.
+The local CERT program is West County CERT, which covers the Orange County communities of Buena Park, Cypress, La Palma, Los Alamitos, and Westminster, in addition to Seal Beach.